nuredinbedruyimer/task_eight/README.md

 ## Installation

-To install dependencies, add the following to your `pubspec.yaml` file:
+To install dependencies, add the following to your `pubspec.yaml` file and run `flutter pub get`:

 ```yaml
 dependencies: